iexcloud/docs/source/developer-tools/iexjs-library.md

 iexjs-library/iexjs-apperate-crud-methods.md
 ```

-*iex.js* (iexjs) is a client library for getting data from Apperate and operating on Apperate resources, such as data, datasets, data sources, and more.
+*iex.js* (iexjs) is a client library for querying IEX Cloud data and operating on Apperate resources, such as data, datasets, data sources, and more.
 The easy-to-use JavaScript methods wrap calls to IEX Cloud endpoints, so you can tap into Core Data, permissioned datasets, and Apperate resource CRUD operations.

 ## Installation